Tips for Safe and Enjoyable Motorcycle Commuting

 - Don't ride beside other vehicles or in their blind spots

-- Pass other vehicles swiftly to minimize your time riding beside them or in their blind spots
+- Pass other vehicles swiftly to minimize your time riding near them

 - Take routes with the least possible amount of traffic